ShiyiWang25/Forward_Simulator_for_HIV_evolution/README.md

 In each independent simulation:

-  * Each simulation will have its onw subfolder named after the number of the starting materials:
+  * Each simulation will have its unique subfolder named after the number of the starting materials:
-    - The outputs of the simulation starting from material group #11 will be stored in subfolder Outputs/_Simulation_time_11_.
+    - The outputs of the simulation starting from material group #11 will be stored in the subfolder Outputs/_Simulation_time_11_.

   * The simulator collects the viral population at the simulated viral rebound, the name of which composes of:
     - Tag